tokio-rs/website-next/content/tokio/overview/index.md

 Tokio is built on top of Rust's strong type system and novel trait resolution.
 This enables users to build software with the ability to focus on the task at hand instead of worrying if their code will work.
-Generally, if it compiles it will work.
+Generally, if it compiles, it will work.

 Tokio also contains a very large test suite from integration tests to proper